When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 hand using steel trowel to finish Polished wet concrete surface

-If your concrete is in good condition, this is one of the cheapest garage flooring solutions.
+If your concrete is in good condition, staining is one of the cheapest garage flooring solutions.
 You can end up with a lovely watercolor or natural stone effect.
-It’s not ideal if your floor is speckled and splattered, as these flaws will show through.
+It is a translucent finish, so it is not ideal if your floor is speckled and splattered; those flaws will show through.

-This will typically cost you around 20 to 80 cents for each square foot, but this doesn’t cover the price of the top urethane coat.
+This will typically cost you around $0.20 to $0.80 per square foot.
+Note that this price usually does not cover the cost of the protective top urethane coat you should add afterward.

 Pros